isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Chilli.md

 <section>
   <h4>Sowing seeds:</h4>
 	<p>Sow seeds individually in a seedling tray filled with potting mix or seedling mix.
 Lightly mist the soil until damp, once a day.
 Seeds should sprout within two weeks.</p>
-	<p>Chilli seeds harvested fresh from ripe fruit are covered in capsaicin oil, which can cause a burning sensation when in contact with the skin, eyes, and lips.
-Handle fresh chilli seeds with gloves and avoid touching your face to prevent this.</p>
+	<p><b>Chilli seeds harvested fresh from ripe fruit are covered in capsaicin oil, which can cause a burning sensation when in contact with the skin, eyes, and lips.
+Handle fresh chilli seeds with gloves and avoid touching your face to prevent this.</b></p>
 	<iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 	<br>
 	<p>The seedlings will be vulnerable to high heat and heavy rain and are best kept in a sheltered propagation area or a shaded space with around 4 hours of partial or direct sunlight. </p>